bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

-Table of content
+# Assisting with Translations

 * [Handling Translations on GitHub](#handling-translations-on-github)
 * [Getting started with the Bitcoin.org Translation Team](#getting-started-with-the-bitcoin.org-translation-team)
 * [Responsibilities and Tasks for each User Role](#responsibilities-and-tasks-for-each-user-role)

 ___
 ___

-# Real Cool Heading

 ## Handling Translations on GitHub

 This section outlines how to handle translations on GitHub.
-If you only want to help by translating content, scroll down to section [B. Getting started with the Bitcoin.org Translation Team](#b.-getting-started-with-the-bitcoin.org-translation-team)
+If you only want to help by translating content, scroll down to section [Getting started with the Bitcoin.org Translation Team](#getting-started-with-the-bitcoin.org-translation-team)

 ### Import Translations